 The curriculum covers everything we do in school.
-We strive to provide a broad and balanced curriculum so that all children can develop not only academically but also physically, emotionally and socially.
-We recognise that each child is an individual and we strive to help each child develop as far as his/her ability will allow.
+We strive to provide a broad and balanced curriculum so that all children develop can not only academically but also physically, emotionally and socially.
+We recognise that each child is an individual and we strive to help each child develop his/her full potential.

-We set out to meet the needs of

-individual children by carefully assessing their present achievements and providing class, group and individual work to take them forward to the next stage of learning.
+We set out to meet the needs of individual children by carefully assessing their present achievements and providing class, group and individual work to take them forward to the next stage of learning.

 We recognise that parents play a vital role in the education of their children and we strive to build the best possible working partnerships.

 Our school aims will be achieved through the teaching of the National Curriculum and other subjects and through enrichment activities as well as by encouraging children to take part in all wider school activities.